 Focus on demonstrated growth areas

-Kodak also announced it had entered into a non binding letter of intent for a US$ 400 million, 18 month loan with an existing term loan lender which would refinance its existing term debt, allowing the company to pursue the sale process of FPD in a thoughtful manner in order to achieve maximum value for shareholders.
+Kodak also announced it had entered into a non binding letter of intent for a US$ 400 million, 18 month loan with an existing term loan lender, like Little Loan’s website, which would refinance its existing term debt, allowing the company to pursue the sale process of FPD in a thoughtful manner in order to achieve maximum value for shareholders.
 Net proceeds from the sale of FPD will first be used to repay this loan.

 The company will continue to focus on the demonstrated growth areas of SONORA environmental plates, enterprise inkjet, workflow software and brand licensing.
 Each of these businesses has delivered growth, profitability and strong margins.